OWASP/CheatSheetSeries/cheatsheets/REST_Security_Cheat_Sheet.md

 ## Restrict HTTP methods

-- Apply a allow list of permitted HTTP Methods e.g. `GET`, `POST`, `PUT`.
+- Apply a whitelist of permitted HTTP Methods e.g. `GET`, `POST`, `PUT`.
-- Reject all requests not matching the allow list with HTTP response code `405 Method not allowed`.
+- Reject all requests not matching the whitelist with HTTP response code `405 Method not allowed`.
 - Make sure the caller is authorised to use the incoming HTTP method on the resource collection, action, and record

 In Java EE in particular, this can be difficult to implement properly.
 See [Bypassing Web Authentication and Authorization with HTTP Verb Tampering](../assets/REST_Security_Cheat_Sheet_Bypassing_VBAAC_with_HTTP_Verb_Tampering.pdf) for an explanation of this common misconfiguration.